CodeMaestro1/SysSecureHub/Assign_3/README_Assign_3.md

 ## Task C: Real-Time Monitoring and Anomaly Detection

 This task implements a real-time monitoring tool using Python’s `watchdog` library.
 The tool continuously monitors a specified directory for any changes and automatically quarantines any newly detected malicious files.

 ---

-## Usage

-You can run each script individually for testing or execute the `main.py` script to run all parts of the application together. **Note**: To generate a new signature malware file, ensure you have the necessary accounts set up and that the environment variables for API keys are accessible.

-### How to Run

-To run the program, execute the `main.py` script with the appropriate arguments.

----